 As international art consultants, Artelier specialises in curating art for luxury residential, hospitality, yacht and aviation projects.
-As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the project.
+As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create art commissions tailored to the project – including custom art for spas, hotel art, and residential art collections.

 Onboard Serenity: Art for Yacht Spas

 As art consultants for M/Y Plvs Vltra (74m), Artelier commissioned porcelain wall art for the yacht's jacuzzi.
-Collaborating with a leading ceramic artist, we created an intricate, yet resilient, installation of hand-sculpted porcelain flowers.
+Collaborating with a leading ceramic artist on the central artwork for the spa, we created an intricate, yet resilient, installation of hand-sculpted porcelain flowers.
 Each flower was fixed onto a board in concentric circles, giving the impression of ripples on a pool of water.
 Within the space, the harmonious symmetry of the circles evoked a Zen-like simplicity.

 Since the porcelain artwork would hang directly beside the jacuzzi, a humid-resistant coating was specially applied to the porcelain to ensure the artwork's longevity.
 In addition, the technique was adapted so that high-grade water resistant adhesive secured the porcelain flowers.